lpeacock200/notes/update_ideas.md

 ## Activity Review Form Updates
-Encapsulate the business logic specific for choosing TripFeatures for a Trip and/or Activity in a class that can be used by the existing reviews and the new final activites reviews controller.
+Encapsulate the business logic specific for choosing TripFeatures for a Trip and/or Activity in a class that can be used by the existing reviews and the new final activities reviews controller.
 ```
 class TripActivityFeatures
   # hardcoded or configurable business logic limits